Skip to main content

 Value of the Inclusion Fund

-Blackpool Council has an identified EY Inclusion Fund which is made available through the Early Years Block of the Designated Schools Grant.
-For the financial year 2023-2024, the fund has been identified as £60,000.
-This will be supplemented by an additional £30,000 from the High Needs Block if necessary.
+The Local Authority has an identified EY Inclusion Fund which is made available through the Early Years Block of the Designated Schools Grant.
+For the financial year 2026-2027, the fund has been identified as £110,000 for 3&4 year olds.
+A further £60,000 has been identified for 2 year olds, and £30,000 for 9m to 2 years.

 Who can apply?

-The funding is available for the following group settings:
+The funding is available for the following group settings if they are in receipt of early entitlement funding:

-You must have discussed your application with your Early Years Advisory Teacher before submission, and either obtained their signature before submission to the Service Manager, Early Years, or agreed with them that they will sign and send on to the Service Manager.
+You must have discussed your application with your Early Years Advisory Teacher before submission, and evidence this either by obtaining their signature before submission to the Service Manager, Early Years, or by emailing to them for them to review and send on to the Service Manager.

 Applications must:

-• be an outcome of a review/TAC meeting for the child
+• be an outcome of a review/Team Around the Child meeting for the child

 • have support from a member of the Early Years Quality and Inclusion team